Sixth Form: Geography

 Activities and trips - Fieldwork

 This is an essential and integral part of A Level Geography.
 A fieldtrip will be run during year 12.
-This enables you to gain practical experience of geographical skills and techniques required for your independent investigation and your changing places topic.
+This enables you to gain practical experience of geographical skills and techniques required for your independent investigation as well as helping understanding in the other topic areas.
 Practical skills are used frequently to enhance knowledge and understanding of the subject as a whole.

-The approximate cost for the fieldwork trip is over £200.
+The approximate cost for the fieldwork trip is £250.
 This is to be confirmed when student numbers and fieldcourse requirements are finalised.

 Complementary Subject Combinations